quorten/quorten-blog1/_posts/2018-11-23-rpi-gpio-connect.md

   need to connect to GND bus.
 CTS and RTS are supported.
 Where are these pins wired?
 User-configurable?

+  UPDATE 2020-03-05: These are located at this fixed location: CTS0 (GPIO16 -> pin 36); RTS0 (GPIO17 -> pin 11).
+This occupies the same
+  pins as SPI1.

 * Mini UART?
 Total 2 pins: Uses pins ?
 (TxD), ?
 (RxD).
 Also need to connect to the GND bus.
 Note that the Mini UART is, in fact, declared that it is the one that is _intended to be used as a console_ in the Broadcom manual.

+  UPDATE 2020-03-05: Unfortunately, the Mini UART is only accessible on the Raspberry Pi Compute Module.

 * Composite video output: Total 2 pins